solocshaw/yet-another-ctf-writeups/BDSec-2022/victim_attacker.md

 ### Solution:

 Looking at our [capture.pcapng](attachments/capture.pcapng) file we can filter by FTP traffic noticing a number of login attempts to a FTP server.
-We can follow the TCP and filter to show the server's responses to the attacker.
+Here we'll follow the TCP stream and show the server's responses.

 ![](img/wireshark-follow-stream.png)